bmwcmw/tensorflow-getting-started/README.md

 If "Not valid wheel" issue, download the wheel to local and rename it to the valid py version

 If "module not found", check `pip show tensorflow` and eventually install [Redistribuable Visual C++ pour Visual Studio 2015](https://www.microsoft.com/fr-FR/download/details.aspx?id=48145) that contains MSVCP140.dll etc.

+If "ImportError: No module named tensorflow" : run script with right python executable !